Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 EDIS (Electronic Delivery Instruction Slip) is the digital authorisation that lets CDSC actually transfer shares out of your DEMAT to the buyer.
 You place a sell order on your broker's TMS → the order matches on NEPSE → CDSC waits for your EDIS approval to physically move the shares.

 Settlement window is T+2 (two business days).
-If you don't approve within that window, the sale fails to settle, the broker pays a CDSC penalty (typically Rs 100–500 per failed settlement) which is then charged back to you, and the trade may be reversed.
+Miss that window and the sale fails to settle, the broker pays a CDSC penalty (typically Rs 100–500 per failed settlement) which is then charged back to you, and the trade may be reversed.

 Fix: Build the muscle to approve EDIS the same day you sell, before you close the broker app.
 Log into Mero Share → My EDIS → approve the pending request.
 Set a phone reminder for "Approve EDIS" if you sell after market close.